 Something has changed, but unfortunately, clicking the ‘Locate’ button won’t find it for us.
 Instead, it will open a standard file navigation dialogue box to enable us to identify the missing master photo (if we can find it).

-In this case, the missing master photo had been moved to a different drive and into a similarly named folder but the actual filename was still unchanged making the identity of the master photo fairly certain.
+In this case, the missing master photo had been moved to a different drive and into a similarly named folder.
+But the actual filename remained unchanged making the identity of the master photo fairly certain.

-In such situations, it’s likely that there will be other misplaced master photos in the same folder so click the Options button and make sure the ‘Find nearby missing photos’ box is ticked.
+In such situations, you’ll probably find other misplaced master photos in the same folder.
+Click the Options button and make sure you tick the ‘Find nearby missing photos’ box.

-Now click ‘Select’ and Lightroom will re-link the orphaned thumbnail to its master photo again and any other master images in the same folder that can be reunited with their catalogue entries will also be processed.
+Now click ‘Select’ and Lightroom will re-link the orphaned thumbnail to its master photo again.
+It will also process any other master images in the same folder it can reunite with their catalogue entries.

 A Note About Renaming

-In the previous example, note that if the missing master photo had been completely renamed, finding it again may have been very difficult to do with certainty.
+In the previous example, if the missing master photo had been completely renamed, finding it again would have been very difficult to do with certainty.

 Lightroom is expecting you to find a photo whose filename is the same as the one it’s telling you is missing.
-If you select another filename, it will flag that the names are different and ask if you want to proceed.
+If you select another filename, it will flag that the names are different.
+And then ask if you want to proceed.

-If you do, Lightroom will check that the file you’ve chosen is not already in the catalogue and if it isn’t, the association will be made—whether it’s really the correct photo or not.
+If you do, Lightroom will check that the file you’ve chosen is not already in the catalogue.
+If it isn’t, the association will be made—whether it’s really the correct photo or not.

-Most times, it will be the correct one but it is still possible to get this wrong if you only use the camera supplied filename such as _MG_2075.CR2.
+Most times, it will be the correct one.
+It is still possible to get this wrong if you only use the camera supplied filename such as _MG_2075.CR2.

-Tip: When importing photos, rename them in such a way that they retain their original file number but have attached to them some unique text such as a shoot name or date.
+Tip: When importing photos, rename them in such a way that they retain their original file number.
+But attach some unique text to them such as a shoot name or date.
 This will make the filename longer but it will make it much easier to manage.

 Finding Missing Folders

-This condition is indicated in the Folders panel using a folder with a question mark against it:
+You can see this condition in the Folders panel using a folder with a question mark against it:

 Here, the Astro folder has a small question mark next to it.
 This indicates that Lightroom cannot find this folder and its photos.